oucem/stormpath-sdk-java/docs/source/forwarded-request.rst

            name: X-Forwarded-Account

-If you change this name, ensure the origin server(s) behind your gateway know to look for the new header name as well.
+If you change this name, ensure the origin server(s) behind your gateway are updated to look for the new header name as well.

 .. note::